naszam/wfil/README.md

 > Wrapped Filecoin

-`WFIL` is an ERC20 token reppresenting a stablecoin on deposits on a custodial Filecoin wallet (1:1 ratio).
+`WFIL` is an ERC20 wrapper over Filecoin, reppresenting a stablecoin on deposits on a custodial Filecoin wallet (1:1 ratio).

 The current iteration implments a custodial pattern where users need to send filcoins to a custodial wallet and they'll get automatically the correspondent amount in `WFIL` to thier ethereum addresses.